 One-on-Ones (or 1:1s) are a regularly scheduled time for managers to check-in with direct reports.

-One-on-ones help employees, managers and companies in different ways.
+One-on-ones help employees, managers, and companies understand each other in different ways.

 One-on-ones are a sacred time where employees get a manager’s undivided attention.
 It’s an opportunity to:

 - Clear roadblocks.
 Managers can provide perspective and context to help employees overcome challenges in their projects.
 1:1s give employees an opportunity to get advice from managers solve problems in a candid, safe space.

 - Gather feedback.
 Submitting work without receiving feedback can lead to confused or misguided employees.
 1:1s are an opportunity for employees to talk with managers about their productivity and output to understand how to improve and get recognition when they did a great job.